 ART 181 Visual Foundations I (3 sem. hrs.)
 This foundations level studio course invites students to explore artistic practice as a mode of inquiry and a meaning-making language.
 The course cultivates visual intelligence through carefully sequenced drawing exercises, illustrated lectures and readings.
 Perceptual, conceptual and technical skills are honed and elements of art and principles of design are explored through drawing and composition projects that give students an experiential understanding of a wide range of artmaking paradigms.
 Prerequisite(s): None.
 (0-3; 0-3) ART 182 Visual Foundations II (3 sem. hrs.)
 Introductory studio course that invites students into the investigation of colour and its interaction, time and space arts, and three-dimensional art.
 Through the immersive practice of developing of artwork, students experience art as a mode of inquiry where meaning is understood through intuitive, imaginative, creative and interpretive methodologies.
 Using foundational skills, students employ critical and creative thinking that reflects fluency and flexibility of imagination and expression to create art and make new connections or respond to a chosen problem, concept or question.
 Prerequisite(s): None.
 (0-0; 0-3) ART 211 Life Drawing I (3 sem. hrs.)
 Through this intensive investigation into life drawing, students develop perceptual awareness, build an expressive visual vocabulary and critically examine how cultural stereotypes inscribe and politicize the body.
 Anatomical, aesthetic, perceptual, critical and conceptual inquiries are explored.
 Students examine the ways in which culture, society and theology influence imaging the body.
-Prerequisite(s): ART 181 and one of ART 237 or 238 (0-3 or 0-3) ART 212 Life Drawing II (3 sem. hrs.)
-A continuation of the life drawing investigations introduced in ART 211, with a particular focus on developing critical interpretive tools to examine how culture, society, and theology influence imaging the body.
-Prerequisite(s): ART 181 and one of ART 237 or 238 NB: Not offered every year.
-(0-0; 0-3) ART 215 Beauty and the Sacred CP (3 sem. hrs.)
+Prerequisite(s): ART 181 and one of ART 237 or 238 (0-3 or 0-3) ART 215 Beauty and the Sacred CP (3 sem. hrs.)
 Do the Ten Commandments forbid Christian art?
 What, if anything, can images, music, architecture, dance, or film uniquely communicate about God?
 Does, as Hans Urs von Balthasar writes, every experience of beauty point toward the infinite?
 An introduction to theological aesthetics, this class queries the extent to which various aspects of Christian belief can and cannot be adequately apprehended through the senses.
 Engaging with a wide range of perspectives and artistic media, particular emphasis will be placed upon the history and significance of distinctively Christian works of art.
 NB: Course taught at Catholic Pacific College, an approved TWU learning centre.
 Prerequisite(s): None.
 (3-0 or 3-0) ART 221 Painting I (3 sem. hrs.)
 This studio course focuses on the acquisition of basic painting skills.
 Colour theory is used in increasingly intentional ways as students explore strategies of using picture plane, shape, plane, volume, and brushstroke.
 Students are involved in issues of how personal voice and concerns translate into painting practices.
 Prerequisite(s): ART 182, and one of ART 237 or 238.
-(0-3 or 0-3) ART 222 Painting II (3 sem. hrs.)
-A studio course designed with a view to increase understanding of how painting skills have been used through history as carriers of disparate personal and socio/political meaning.
-Through a series of exercises in painting, students develop their painting skills and explore how seemingly intuitive choices made while painting always intersect with an artist's personal expression as well as with cultural theory.
-NB: Not offered every year.
+(0-3 or 0-3) ART 230 Photography (3 sem. hrs.)
+An introduction to photographic art - students explore basic techniques of digital and traditional photography.
+These include, but are not limited to: composition, visual literacy, lighting, review of darkroom procedures, and production.
+Photographic theory is introduced as it relates to cultural, aesthetic, ethical, and theological matters.
+Prerequisite(s): None.
+(0-3 or 0-3) ART 231 Foundations of Animation (3 sem. hrs.)
+An introduction to the foundational principles and practices of animation.
+While students will focus on 2D animation in frequent practical exercises, their acquired skills and theory will be foundational for doing 3D animation.
+This course is a prerequisite for any subsequent animation courses.
+Cross-listed: GAME 231 Prerequisite(s): ART 181 or 182; ART 211 or 212; ART 250.